 Alison Sergio is the Executive Director of Health Care Network, Inc. in Racine, a nonprofit that provides health & dental care and social services to low income, uninsured residents of Racine County.
 Before starting at HCN, Alison worked for 19 years in several capacities at nonprofit organizations in Milwaukee.
 For the past 18 years, she has taught courses through the Child Welfare Training Partnership at the Helen Bader School of Social Welfare, University of Wisconsin – Milwaukee.
 Alison completed an MBA from Cardinal Stritch University and a BS in Social Work from UW-Milwaukee.
 She is the mother of a son and resides in Burlington.

-Ashley Barlow, a practicing home visitor and a trainer.
+Ashley Barlow, worked in home visiting for 8 years.
+Throughout that time, she took on the roles of trainer, supervisor, and consultant.
+She joined the WCWPDS Team in March of 2021.
 Ashley has her Bachelor’s and Master’s degree in Social Work as well as a certificate in Infant, Early Childhood and Family Mental Health.
-Ashley has worked in direct care for nearly 8 years and took on the roles of trainer and supervisor in 2018.
-Since the beginning of her career Ashley has been a champion for diversity, equity and inclusion.
-Challenging the systems in which she works with the goals of creating healthy and safe work environments for people of marginalized groups as well as the communities served
+Since the beginning of her career Ashley has been a champion for diversity, equity, and inclusion.
+Challenging the systems in which she works with the goals of creating healthy and safe work environments for people of marginalized groups as well as the communities served.

 Connie Dunlap is the Family Engagement Specialist at Supporting Families Together Association.
 In her role, she has been the Project Manager for the statewide Parent Café initiative, statewide evidence based Parent Education Initiative (Triple P), as well as provides Family Engagement support to agencies in the Early Childhood field (Family Resource Centers and Child Care Resource & Referral agencies).
 She is the Wisconsin Strengthening Families Committee Co-Chair and facilitates trainings in Strengthening Families Protective Factors, Brazelton Touchpoints, and The Standards of Quality for Family Strengthening and Support.
 Connie has over 20 years of experience in the Family Support field, with a focus on prevention services and home visiting programs.